jaccomoc/jactl/docs/pages/language-guide.md

 ## Die Statements

-The `die` statement allows you to instantly exit a Jacsal script with an optional error message.
+The `die` statement allows you to instantly exit a Jactl script with an optional error message.
 It should be used only in situations where something unexpected has occurred and it makes no sense to continue.

 ## Functions

-Jacsal supports functions that take arguments and return a result.
+Jactl supports functions that take arguments and return a result.
-Functions always return a result (even if it is just `null`) - there is no concept of `void` functions in Jacsal.
+Functions always return a result (even if it is just `null`) - there is no concept of `void` functions in Jactl.

-Jacsal supports the Java syntax for creating a function (although Java doesn't really have functions as everything has to be a method).
+Jactl supports the Java syntax for creating a function (although Java doesn't really have functions as everything has to be a method).
-For example this code is valid Jacsal and valid Java:
+For example this code is valid Jactl and valid Java:
 ```groovy
 // Recursive implementation for Fibonacci numbers
 int fib(int n) {